dryadd44651/Basic/LinkedList.md

 Array: random access, fixed size

+Arrays store elements in contiguous memory locations

 linked list: traverse the node for acccess, dynamic link

+Linked lists are less rigid in their storage structure and elements are usually not stored in contiguous locations

 Linked lists offer some important advantages over other linear data structures.
 Unlike arrays, they are a dynamic data structure, resizable at run-time.
 Also, the insertion and deletion operations are efficient and easily implemented.